Aerlinger/ETF_NetAssetValue/README.md

 #### ETFs: An ETF is a *type of* security
 #### Stocks: A Stock is a *type of* security
-#### Components: Defines attribtes which define the relationship between ETF and stock (weighting, etc...)
+#### Components: Defines attributes which define the relationship between ETF and stock (weighting, etc...)

 ####Assumptions:
 ETFs and Stocks have an interesting relationship.
 An ETF can have many stocks, and a stock can belong to many ETFs.
 The